spchinazo/search-inside-a-book/README.md

     - The user should then be able to choose a particular match and retrieve it's whole page.
     - You can find the book in `./storage/exercise-files/Eloquent_JavaScript.pdf` and, for convenience, there's also a `Eloquent_JavaScript.json` file with the text content of each page.
     - There's a demo of this kind of functionality [here](https://alephdigital.publica.la/reader/eloquent-javascript).
-    - You can use any tool or strategy, for any part of your solution.
+    - You can use any tool, strategy, library or template for any part of your solution.
 Keep in mind you're now a member of the team, so go ahead and ask for feedback if you need it.
-    - The solution has to be presented hosted online so that it can be tried before the presentation.
-It should also be kept there and working for up to 15 days after the presentation.
+    - The solution has to be sent as a Merge Request before the presentation.
+It doesn't need to be hosted.
+    - The solution will be presented online during another interview.

 2. **Think big**:
 Imagine you have 2 to 3 entire months to develop the solution, would you take a different approach?
 Think about how to increase the relevance of the results, scalability, performance and content security.
 Describe it in as many details as you see fit.